FKA Twigs creates nature project artwork to inspire children to change the world

 “I love things that feel authentic and I love things that feel organic and wild, I consider myself a wild woman and a wild artist,” she told PA.

-Speaking about her artwork, she continued: “It’s sort of a personal self-portrait to do with the world and fertility and eternity and questioning my legacy and whether I’ll have children and all of these things and I’ve used the animals and the creatures to represent how I’m feeling.
+Speaking about her artwork, she said: “It’s sort of a personal self-portrait to do with the world and fertility and eternity and questioning my legacy and whether I’ll have children and all of these things, and I’ve used the animals and the creatures to represent how I’m feeling.

 “The courage of a tiger, and the snake is fertility and rebirth, and then the beetle is eternity.
 It’s kind of an expression of where I’m at, but really dialling into the animals and nature around me to help get those feelings across.”

-Other artists producing artworks include Heather Phillipson, who created the Fourth Plinth whipped cream sculpture in Trafalgar Square, Turner Prize winner Mark Wallinger and artist-turned-stage designer for the stars Es Devlin.
+Other artists producing artworks include Heather Phillipson, who created the Fourth Plinth whipped cream sculpture in Trafalgar Square, artist-turned-stage designer for the stars Es Devlin, and Turner Prize winner Mark Wallinger.

+Devlin, who helped designed the set for singer Adele’s Griffith Observatory performance and the Superbowl halftime show last year, said the project is an “urgent response to an emergency”.

+The 51-year-old told PA: “The extent of the emergency cannot be overstated.
+This is not something nice and pretty and something we want to do because it’s nice – this is an emergency and we all have to get involved.”

 Artists Rana Begum, Mollie Ray and Yinka Shonibare, as well as Tai Shani, Clare Twomey and Angela Palmer, have also created works for the project.